 - How will Pepperdine respond to the harassment of LGBT students?

 - Pepperdine will not tolerate the harassment of any member of our community and will take disciplinary action against anyone found responsible for such behavior.
-Pepperdine is committed to maintaining an environment where students are able to learn and grow without the fear of being harassed.
-Please report harassment immediately to the Public Safety or the Office of the Vice President for Student Life and Dean of Student Affairs.
-See the harassment policy for more information.
+Pepperdine is committed to maintaining an environment where students can learn and grow without the fear of being harassed.
+Please report harassment immediately to Public Safety or the Office of Community Standards.
+See the Discrimination and Harassment policy for more information.

 - Is there a support group for LGBT students?